darkrenaissance/darkfi/doc/src/dev/rust-wasm-interaction.md

 ### Type Casting

-In some cases, `i64` return values are be truncated to `i32` values by calling code.
-When this occurs, it should be the case that the `i64` type was used only for compatibility with the Wasm runtime and that the 'real' value being returned fits within the `i32` type.
+In most cases, `i64` is the return type for functions that interface with the wasm runtime.
+It should be understood that the values stored in these datatypes are `u32`.

+Any conversion between types should be done with extreme care to avoid issues such as integer overflow, underflow, or truncation.
+Return values should be checked and errors should be handled properly.
+Further work is needed to ensure that the code returns an error or panics if a value is found to be outside of the range of `u32`.

 Note also that [`wasmer::Value`s do not actually have a concept of being "signed"](https://docs.rs/wasmer/latest/wasmer/enum.Value.html#variants) (i.e. negative).
-That is, despite being noted as e.g. `i32`, the value itself is conceptually closer to `u32`.

-For the above reasons, any conversion between types should be done with extreme care to avoid issues such as integer overflow, underflow, or truncation.
-Return values should be checked and errors should be handled properly.